 Sailing trivia is a great way to get your non-sailing friends interested in sailing.
 It’s also fun to challenge experienced sailors when you’re relaxing on deck or enjoying a beer at the club.
-Kevin Wensley, Offshore Sailing School’s Director of Operations, is a font of information when it comes to obscure and fun sailing trivia.
-An instructor and manager before he joined the executive team, Kevin wows his students, instructors and peers with great sailing facts.
+There are books around that list tons of sailing trivia facts, and while you are learning to sail, cruise or race at Offshore Sailing School, you will find your instructor to be a font of information when it comes to obscure and fun sailing and maritime trivia.
 Here are a few tidbits to put in your sailing cap!

 Pirates would often hide much of their crew below the deck.
 Ships that displayed crew openly on the deck were thought to be honest merchant ships known as “above board.”

 As the Crow Flies

 The most direct route from one place to another without detours.
 Before modern navigational systems existed, British vessels customarily carried a cage of crows.
 These birds fly straight to the nearest land when released at sea, thus indicating where the nearest land was.

 The last part of a rope or final link of chain.
 The end attached to the vessel, as opposed to the “working end” which may be attached to an anchor, cleat, other vessel, etc. Today the term is used to describe a final, painful, or disastrous conclusion (however unpleasant it may be).